BiOSHive/BiOSHive/Readme.md

 I am a mom, current college student, and freelance software developer.
 I love to code and create things as well as spend time with my kids.
 I like to create mobile applications and web applications that help others.
 I'm always thinking of ways to change or improve something.
 Once I picture something in my head and understand the basic functionality of how something should look or why it operates the way it does...I tend to try to create it.

 I created this Readme to give you a small glimpse into who I am and what I do.
-Please keep in mind my Github is a live working space and I am constantly updating it in real time.
+Please keep in mind my GitHub is a live working space and I am constantly updating it in real time.

 ______________________________________________________
 ### **🔭  PROJECTS I AM CURRENTLY WORKING ON OR IMPROVING 🔭**